intuit/PHP-Payments-SDK/Readme.md

 ## Getting Started

-To begin using the Payments SDK, the first step will be creating a PaymentClient with the two minimum propertis, `access_token` and `environment`.
-The `access_token` is the OAuth 2.0 token to access the API, the `environment` is defining the base url for the API endpoint, either sandbox or production.
-If you don't provide these two properties, `PaymentClient` can still be created, however, it won't be able to make any Payments API call.
+To begin using the Payments SDK, the first step is to create the PaymentClient.
+The minimum required properties are `access_token` and `environment`.
+The `access_token` is the OAuth 2.0 token to access the API, the `environment` is defining the base url for the API endpoint.
+This can be either `sandbox` or `production`.
+If you do not provide these two properties, the `PaymentClient` will still be created, however, it will not be able to make any Payments API calls.

 ```php
 $client = new PaymentClient([